 The time my niece got a triple vaccine shot

-Let me tell you about the time my niece received a triple vaccination shot.
+Let me tell you about when my niece received a triple vaccination shot.
 She was about a year and a half when it happened.
 She had shown no previous signs of sickness.
 On the contrary, my niece was an active 1.5-year-old, as energetic as you’d want a 1.5-year-old to be, and the smile… Ha… That girl’s smile still melts my heart.

 Quite unexpectedly (for me, at least), in 2010, my sister received a letter from the doctor telling her it was time to vaccinate her daughter against measles, rubella, and mumps.

 “Three shots at once???”
 I thought, “Is that normal?”
 Still, as the compliant rascal I once was, I didn’t say anything — not a sound.

 The year 2010, my niece received a triple shot of vaccine against measles, rubella, and mumps, and about four years later, she got a second shot.

 Today, my niece is almost twelve years old.
 She’s well and alive, my friends.
 How about that?

 I can hear you yelling at your screen now.
 “Why are you doing this to me, Mr. Embassy??
 Why would you share a dull and pointless story with me?
 Why do I keep on reading?”
 Because I have a point to make.
 Although this story isn’t exactly true, it serves as a good premise: scientists fight an uphill battle against pseudo (FAKE) science.
 In the, somewhat confusing and highly frustrating match between science and pseudoscience, the pseudoscientific communities seem to carry a trump card at all times: the anecdotes.
 Let me explain.